uniloftsky/spring5-freelance-delivery-service/README.md

 ## Heroku

-App has deployed to Heroku, so you can try it here: [https://spring5-delivery-service.herokuapp.com/api](https://spring5-delivery-service.herokuapp.com/api)
+The app has been deployed to Heroku, so you can try it here: [https://spring5-delivery-service.herokuapp.com/api](https://spring5-delivery-service.herokuapp.com/api)